schibsted/jslt/tutorial.md

 defined inside an object, `for`, or `if` are only visible inside those expressions.

-It's also possible to set variables from the code running a JSTL 2.0 transform, so that the value is "injected" into the transform.
+It's also possible to set variables from the code running a JSLT transform, so that the value is "injected" into the transform.
 This can be useful for configuration, passwords, and similar values.